Canon vs Nikon, it’s an on going argument that won’t likely end anytime soon.

 Note: You may have noticed some Nikon lenses have a gold ring.
 This does not imply it is a professional lens.
 It is simply a lens that was built with ‘Extra-low Dispersion’ glass, created to reduce chromatic aberration (purple fringing seen in some photos when viewed large).

-So which camera should you buy, a Canon or Nikon?
+So which camera should you buy.
+Canon vs Nikon?

-Why should you buy a Nikon (generally speaking) – Those wanting a starter kit that includes a camera body + 1 or 2 good quality lenses that they won’t need to upgrade any time soon.
+Why should you buy a Nikon?
+Those wanting a starter kit that includes a camera body + 1 or 2 good quality lenses that they won’t need to upgrade any time soon.
 Keep in mind you will need to purchase photo editing software for post production needs.

 When it comes to lenses, I recommend looking at customer reviews over on Amazon.
 This way you’ll be making your purchase decision based on comments from hundreds of users and not just a few who happens to answer you on a forum.